IrisesD/IrisesD/README.md

 ### Hi there 👋

-* I am Cheng Ding, an undergraduate at USTC.
+* It's Cheng Ding, a senior undergraduate at USTC.

 * I'm working on system reliability now.

 * Currently interning at UIUC.

--  Learning Runtime Verification.
+* Learning Runtime Verification.

 #### My Skills